courtcraw/courtcraw.github.io/links.md

 This is a tutorial on Gaussian Process Regression in time-series data that I gave at a SPRIGS meeting in 2025.
 [Link here](https://github.com/courtcraw/SPRIGS2025_GPR_tutorial)

+## A Github Pages Tutorial

+This is a super simple tutorial on how to make a website with Github Pages.
+I made this for MESA School TAs in 2024.
+[Link here](./pictures/Website_Guide.pdf)

 ## MESA Workshop Tutorials